Scottdale, Pennsylvania: 1900-1968: Economic prosperity

-Scottdale was home to 30,000 coke ovens in the early 1900s.
+e to 30,000 coke ovens in the early 1900s.
 These coke ovens were operated by hundreds of mining companies, this was due to Scottdale's location on the Pennsylvania Railroad which allowed these companies to ship coal and coke to major cities across the United States.
 Many of these mines were affected greatly by the Great Depression in 1929, leading to several of their closures.

 The Coal and Coke Bike Trail in Scottdale was opened on the former route used by the Pennsylvania Railroad to ship coal and coke from Scottdale to Mount Pleasant.
 It encompasses five and a half miles of abandoned railroad and is maintained by volunteers from the Coal and Coke Chapter of the Regional Trail Corporation.

 After the events of the Great Depression, new industrial work began to arise.
 One in particular, Duraloy Technologies, was opened sometime in the 1920s.
 Duraloy became the first company in the United States to create heat resistant alloys used for creating metal products.
 The company remains opened in its original building as of July 2024.

 In 1900, The Geyer Performing Arts Center opened on Pittsburgh Street.
 It was originally an opera house and hosted vaudeville performances.
 In 1912, the building was sold and renamed The Scottdale Theater and was converted into a movie theater.
 The building changed hands once again in 1926 and renamed The Strand.
 The Strand was one of the first theaters to be equipped with a system that allowed for films with sound to be introduced.
 The Strand closed in 1969.
 With its reopening in April 1987, the theater shifted to stage theater performances, which it still holds as of June 2024.
 The Geyer has also been home to stand up comedy acts as well as concert performances.